-- Remove the sheet metal guard to gain access to the muffler. - 2.
-Remove clamp to free exhaust tailpipe from muffler.

-- 3. Remove clamp to free muffler from exhaust tube. - Tier 4 only-tag and disconnect electrical connections. - Remove mounting bands to free muffler from muffler mounting bracket. - Inspect muffler, exhaust tailpipe, exhaust tubes, bracket, and attaching hardware.
+- 1. Remove the sheet metal guard to gain access to the muffler. - Remove clamp to free exhaust tailpipe from muffler.
+2. - Remove clamp to free muffler from exhaust tube. - Tier 4 only-tag and disconnect electrical connections and hoses. - Remove mounting bands to free muffler from muffler mounting bracket. - Inspect muffler, exhaust tailpipe, exhaust tubes, bracket, and attaching hardware.
 Repair or replace any of these parts if damaged or missing.

-- Secure the muffler to the exhaust tube with a clamp. - Install the exhaust tailpipe on the muffler.
+- 1. Secure the muffler to the exhaust tube with a clamp. - Install the exhaust tailpipe on the muffler.
 Secure the exhaust tailpipe to the muffler with clamp.
 Adjust the clamp as needed. - If removed, secure the muffler mounting brackets to the mountings with capscrews and nuts as needed.
-Secure the muffler to the muffler mounting bracket with mounting bands. - Tier 4 only-connect electrical connections as tag during disassembly. - Install sheet metal guard.
+Secure the muffler to the muffler mounting bracket with mounting bands. - Tier 4 only-connect electrical connections and hoses as tagged during disassembly. - Install sheet metal quard.